moshimeow/moshimeow.github.io/portfolio.markdown

 # Monado's hand tracking

-This is by far the coolest thing I've done so far.
-This is a competent, reasonably low-latency, accurate and smooth optical hand tracking system, built from scratch (not on top of Mediapipe, although [I tried that too](https://www.collabora.com/news-and-blog/blog/2022/05/31/monado-hand-tracking-hand-waving-our-way-towards-a-first-attempt/)) with a completely open-source implementation and dataset.
+This is by far the coolest thing I've worked on so far.
+This is a low-latency, accurate and smooth optical hand tracking system, built from scratch (not on top of Mediapipe, although [I tried that too](https://www.collabora.com/news-and-blog/blog/2022/05/31/monado-hand-tracking-hand-waving-our-way-towards-a-first-attempt/)) with a completely open-source implementation and dataset.
-It also works on pretty much any VR headset with calibrated cameras.

-Many considered this problem way too hard and best left to the likes of Ultraleap and Oculus, but we said no way to that idea!
-It's been a lot of work, but it's a think you can do.
+Many considered this problem one best left to the big leagues of Ultraleap and Oculus.
+I thought differently, and we ended up with a really good system that basically works on any VR headset with calibrated cameras.

-At Collabora I've done maybe 90% of the relevant work: scraping, collecting and generating training data, writing and wrangling machine learning training infrastructure, writing realtime inference code in C++, a realtime nonlinear optimizer to get a smooth 3D hand pose trajectory, and various infrastructure to deal with camera streaming, camera calibration, distortion/undistortion, etc.
+At Collabora I've done maybe 90% of the relevant work:

+* Scraping, collecting, and generating training data
+* Writing and wrangling machine learning training infustructure
+* Writing realtime inference code in C++
+* Creating a realtime nonlinear optimizer to get smooth 3D hand pose trajectories
+* Writing various infrastructure to deal with camera streaming, camera calibration, distortion/undistortion, etc.

-This took me about a year, starting right after I graduated college.
-I was a pretty huge novice to computer vision, machine learning and algorithms, but I made it happen through hard work and being completely unafraid to learn new things!
+This took me about a year, right out of college.
+I was a pretty huge novice to computer vision, machine learning, and algorithms, but through hard work and waging holy war against impostor syndrome, we made it happen!

 ## Full-system demo